StavrosKlaoudatos/IBKRTools/README.md

 A modern, user-friendly Python wrapper for Interactive Brokers TWS API, making it easier to download and manage market data.

-## Features
+## v1 Features

 - **Simple Interface**: Intuitive Pythonic interface for interacting with IBKR TWS API
-- **Real-time Data**: Stream real-time market data for stocks, forex, and futures
+- **Real-time Data**: Stream and save real-time market data for stocks, forex, and futures
 - **Historical Data**: Fetch historical market data with flexible timeframes and bar sizes
-- **Type Hints**: Full Python type hints for better IDE support and code clarity
 - **Thread-Safe**: Built with thread safety in mind for concurrent operations
 - **Comprehensive**: Supports multiple asset classes and data types